surniaulula/wpsso-user-locale/readme.txt

 The default WordPress behavior is to apply the user locale preference to the admin back-end only &mdash; this plugin can optionally extend the user locale preference to the front-end webpage as well (enabled by default in the SSO &gt; User Locale settings page).

-WPSSO User Locale Selector is *incredibly fast* and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>Power-Users / Developers</h3>

 See the plugin [Other Notes](https://wordpress.org/plugins/wpsso-user-locale/other_notes/) page for information on available filters.